-A humanist bases their understanding of the world on reason and scientific method (rejecting supernatural or divine beliefs as bad explanations or ill-formed ideas).
-A humanist bases their ethical decisions again on reason, with the input of empathy, and aiming toward the welfare and fulfillment of living things.
+A humanist bases their understanding of the world on reason and science, rejecting supernatural or divine beliefs.
+They endeavor to make ethical decisions using reason and empathy, and aiming for the welfare and fulfillment of living things.

 A humanist is someone who recognises that we, human beings, are the most curious and the most capable curators of knowledge in the known universe.